 The Certification and Education Committee shall promulgate rules and regulations pertaining to testing, certification, recertification, and award of the designation of Code Enforcement Professional (CEP).
 The committee shall meet as often as necessary to attain those goals.
 This committee is chaired by the 2nd Vice President.

 The Membership Committee shall meet as necessary and shall be responsible for the active recruitment of new members and the retention of present members.
 This Committee is chaired by the 3rd Vice President.

 The Finance and Budget Committee shall meet at least once yearly during the last quarter of the F.A.C.E. fiscal year to prepare and present a proposed budget to the Board of Directors for the ensuing F.A.C.E. fiscal year.
 This Committee is chaired by the Treasurer.

 The Legislative and Judicial review Committee will meet as necessary and is responsible for the review of state statutes and of ordinances throughout the State of Florida which pertain to Code Enforcement.
 Their ultimate responsibility lies in finding the most efficient and effective laws in place and working toward the establishment of these laws on a statewide basis.
 This Committee shall also propose amendments to the By-Laws for transmission to the Board of Directors.
 This Committee is chaired by the Sergeant-at-Arms.

-Special Committees include the Historian and Webmaster Committee.
+Special Committees include the Nomination and Webmaster Committee.